 - Garlic Powder: Again, the ranch includes garlic powder, but we want extra.
 These ranch crackers are packed with flavor.

-- Canola Oil or Butter: we’ll be baking the oyster crackers in the oven to add flavor and richness.
+- Canola Oil: we’ll be baking the oyster crackers in the oven to add flavor and richness.
 The oil gives the crackers a nice fried flavor and texture, plus it helps all of the seasonings stick to them.